GundhamErc/gundham/content/authors/admin/_index.md

 # Interests to show in About widget
-interests:
+#interests:
-  - Transfers of energy
+#  - Transfers of energy
-  - Modulational instability
+#  - Modulational instability
-  - Rogue waves formation
+#  - Rogue waves formation

 # Social/Academic Networking
 # For available icons, see: https://docs.hugoblox.com/getting-started/page-builder/#icons